w3f/Grants-Program/applications/Cyborg.md

 ### Ecosystem Fit

-Cyborg Network augments the Polkadot ecosystem by ushering in decentralized edge computing, crucial for the growing demand of ai and iot applications.
+Cyborg Network augments the Polkadot ecosystem by ushering in decentralized edge computing, crucial for the growing demand of AI and IoT applications.
 By primarily catering to Web2 application providers, we're paving the way for a fresh wave of users to engage with the Polkadot ecosystem, fueling its expansion.

 Though Cyborg and the [Phala Network](https://phala.network/) share aspirations of decentralized computing within the Polkadot/Kusama environment, our technical paths and business aspirations are distinct.
 Phala leans towards off-chain computation, anchored by a fortified smart contract platform.
 Our perspective suggests Phala may resonate more with traditional sectors, like health tech, aiming to harness blockchain's innovation.
 Conversely, our insights show that off-chain computation finds favor with Web2-centric applications.
 Hence, rather than viewing Phala as a direct rival, we consider them as a complementary entity.